Botz-Limited/sensing_system-Zephyr/docs/Activity_Session_Calculated_Data_Specification.md

 ### ⚠️ Implementation Status (Updated August 2025)

 **This document describes a comprehensive activity metrics system.
-Core components are IMPLEMENTED with ALL Category 1 metrics from colleague's proposal COMPLETE.**
+Core components are IMPLEMENTED with ALL Category 1 metrics from    proposal COMPLETE.**

 **✅ FULLY IMPLEMENTED:**
 - **Multi-threaded architecture** with dedicated modules: